Veganism- A Dirty Word?

 Whilst there are a number of other highly accessible, popular and extremely informative documentaries regarding the issue of the meat and dairy industry, if there is one documentary I could convince even just one reader to watch, it would be Cowspiracy.
 I not only recommend this documentary because the content within it is so brilliantly portrayed and told, but also because for the first time throughout my whole battle to make the switch, something FINALLY clicked after watching this; and it was for reasons I was not expecting.

-I had heard of a few issues and contributions, but never to the extent to which this documentary explains and then through the statistics I found from further research.
 This sustainable perspective was so startling and confronting, that I instantly viewed my consumption differently.
 I was more critical of my choices and habits.
 This documentary showed how my habits and consumer choices of meat and dairy were severely threatening our world and contributing so rapidly to the depletion of the environment.
-It raised so much concern that even my 24 year old boyfriend is now considering the switch.
-I don't mean to generalise here, but I feel that in itself says a lot considering my partner is practically a ravenous carnivore.

 I'm fine to admit that sustainability and the threat of climate change was the perspective that ultimately altered my values on the meat and dairy industry, instead of the argument of animal rights and cruelty.
 That does not mean however that I do not agree with the current practises and conditions that animals are treated and suffer from within both industries.
 And I hope that one day, as I continue to educate myself, that I will be able to fully make the connection between the meat served on people's plates with living creatures that are just as worthy of life, as both you and I are.

 Another topic of interest that is also one that a reader may consider when thinking of making the shift or consuming less animal products, is issues regarding health and the benefits of eating less meat and dairy.
-To find out more, 'What the Health' is a BRILLIANT documentary that is extremely informative in a number of areas including health and corruption.
+To find out more, 'What the Health' is another brilliant documentary that is extremely informative in a number of areas including health and corruption.

 But for now, I have included some confronting environmental facts raised by the research of Cowspiracy.
 For more alarming facts and information on each, you can access the Cowspiracy's official link below: